bcgsc/abyss/README.md

 Rescaffolding with long sequences
 =================================

-Long sequences such as RNA-Seq contigs can now be used to rescaffold an assembly.
+Long sequences such as RNA-Seq contigs can be used to rescaffold an assembly.
 Sequences are aligned using BWA-MEM to the assembled scaffolds.
 Additional scaffolds are then formed between scaffolds that can be linked unambiguously when considering all BWA-MEM alignments.

 Similar to scaffolding, the names of the datasets can be specified with the `long` parameter.
 These scaffolds will be stored in the file